We ♥︎ honesty! We may earn a commission through affiliate links on this page at no extra cost to you.

 How do I make reusable wipes?

 Easy!
 Just swap the paper towels with strips of cotton or microfiber cloth.
-When you run out, just pop the cloths in your washing machine and run like you would any other laundry cycle.
+When you run out, just pop the clothes in your washing machine and run like you would any other laundry cycle.
 Make another batch of the DIY cleaning solution and repeat the process!

 RELATED READING: DIY Dishwasher Detergent!